 How heavy should a weighted blanket be for a kid?
 Most experts recommend using 10% of your child’s body weight plus one pound.
 For a 30-pound child, that means buying a 4-pound blanket.

-Figuring out the right blanket for you based on this rule is easy, but we’re still doing some of the work for you (because we like you):
+Figuring out the right blanket for you based on this rule is easy, but we’re still doing some of the work for you (because we like you).
+Take a look at our weighted blanket weight chart for adults below, so you can find the weighted blanket of your dreams:

 - 130 pounds = 13lb blanket